TopCape/PersonaFlowReader/README.md

     ld_file  <FILE_NUM>,<UNKNOWN>
     ```

 * **ld_3d_map** - This loads the player into a 3D map (those first person maze sections of the game).
 The first parameter is the map's ID.
-The second and third are the X and Y coordinates the player will be loaded into within that map.
-Parameter 4 holds the direction, which is represented by a value from 0 to 3, representing E, W, S and N respectively.
-The fifth parameter is unknown.
+The second is unknown.
+The third and fourth are the X and Y coordinates the player will be loaded into within that map.
+Parameter 5 holds the direction, which is represented by a value from 0 to 3, representing E, W, S and N respectively.
+The sixth parameter is unknown.
     ```
-    ld_file  <MAP_ID>,<X>,<Y>,<DIRECTION>,<UNKNOWN>
+    ld_file  <MAP_ID>,<UNKNOWN><X>,<Y>,<DIRECTION>,<UNKNOWN>
     ```

 * **play_MV** - plays a video file.
 The first parameter is the name of the file (TODO: change this.
 Just realized that there are movies that don't have a MVXX.pmf type name).
 The second parameter is unknown.